 This diode belongs to a reverse bias type and operates using the avalanche effect.
 When voltage drop is constant and is independent of current, the breakdown of avalanche takes place.
 They exhibit high levels of sensitivity and hence used for photodetection.

 It is the most useful type of diode as it can provide a stable reference voltage.
 These are operated in reverse bias and break down on the arrival of a certain voltage.
 If current passing through the resistor is limited, a stable voltage is generated.
 Zener diodes are widely used in power supplies to provide a reference voltage.

 It has a lower forward voltage than other silicon PN junction diodes.
-The drop will be seen where there is a low current and at that stage, voltage ranges between 0.15 and 0.4 volts.
+The drop will be seen where there is low current and at that stage, voltage ranges between 0.15 and 0.4 volts.
 These are constructed in a different way in order to obtain that performance.
-These are highly used in rectifier applications.
+Schottky diodes are highly used in rectifier applications.

-A photodiode can identify even a small amount of current flow resulted from the light.
+A photo-diode can identify even a small amount of current flow resulted from the light.
 These are very helpful in the detection of the light.
-This is a reverse bias diode and used in solar cells and photometry.
+This is a reverse bias diode and used in solar cells and photometer.
 They are even used to generate electricity.